stegosaurusrox/Lifecourse_Methylome/README.md

 - step 1: generate `qc.object` files for each cohort (done at each site and shared centrally)
 - step 2: merge `qc.object` files, quantile normalize together, send `norm.object` files back (done centrally)
-- step 3: use `qc.object` files to normalize samples (done at each site)
+- step 3: use `norm.object` files to normalize samples (done at each site)

 Importantly, step 1 need to be run twice for common CpG sites (shared across 450k and EPIC) and EPIC-only CpGs.
 In ARIES, we need to run this three times (450k-only, EPIC-only and common probes), because we have both EPIC and 450k arrays.
 Step 2 also needs to be run three times, for 450k, EPIC and common probes.